Dixitej2002/Dixitej2002/README.md

-- 🔭 I’m currently working on **Freelance Works**

-- 🌱 I’m currently learning **Typescript,React Native,Machine Learning**
+- 🌱 I’m currently learning **EXCEL, SQL, Data Analyst using Excel and PowerBi**

-- 👨‍💻 All of my projects are available at [dixit-portfoilio.42web.io](dixit-portfoilio.42web.io)
+- 👨‍💻 All of my projects are available at [dixitpradhan.netlify.app](dixitpradhan.netlify.app)

 - 💬 Ask me about **react,sql database,frontend devlopement**